"Frequently Asked Questions"

-Golf professional Andy Bean scored a double eagle on the par-5, 663 yard, 18th hole during the Kapalua International on the Kapalua Plantation Course, Maui in 1991 making his the longest ever scored on a par 5 during tournament play.
+Golf professional Andy Bean scored a double eagle on the par 5, 663 yard, 18th hole competing in the 1991 Kapalua International, on the Kapalua Resort Plantation Course, on the island of Maui.
+Thus making his the longest ever scored on a par 5 during tournament play.

-Amateur golfer Brett Stowkowy also double eagled the par-5, 663 yard, 18th hole on the Kapalua Plantation Course during casual play on May 26, 2010.
-He holed out from 227 yards!
-Andy and Brett share the record for the two longest double eagles ever recorded; Andy as a professional and Brett as an amateur.
+Amateur golfer Brett Stowkowy also double eagled the par 5, 663 yard, 18th hole on the Kapalua Plantation Course during casual play on May 26, 2010.
+He holed out from 227 yards.
+Andy and Brett now share the record for the two longest double eagles ever recorded on par 5's.

 5. What is the longest double eagle ever scored on a par-4?